thspencer/pytivo-video-mgr2/README.txt

 4. Configure - you will need to merge the config.merge file that was delivered with this package with your config.ini file that you are currently using.
-If you have a config.ini from a previous version of vidmgr, the only impact to you might be the skin option.
-See below on how skins are handled.
+If you have a config.ini from a previous version of vidmgr, there are impacts to the skin, sort, and display options.
+Also, there are several new options as well as options on where to place additional config files.

 There are four areas you need to pay attention to when editing config.ini: